There are so many Elite Dangerous mods available that it can be hard to separate the wheat from the chaff (launcher).

 There are numerous others – and they are professionally recorded to fit Elite: Dangerous (and a few other games), not awkwardly ripped from the movies and TV shows they have starred in.
 It enhances the experience beyond the combined price of £20 for Voice Attack plus a voice pack.

-Log Your Travels
+Use This Mod to Log Your Travels